tektoncd/triggers/docs/triggertemplates.md

   * `tekton.dev/triggers-eventid`:`<EventID>` to track resources created by a specific event.

 * To support arbitrary resource types, Tekton resolves resource templates internally as byte blobs.
 Because of this, Tekton only validates these resources when processing an event rather than at the creation of the `TriggerTemplate`.
-Thus, you can **only** specify Tekton resources in a
-  `TriggerTemplate`.
+The default assigned cluster role to the `EventListener` service account only allows creating Tekton resources.
+You will need to add the appropriate roles to the `EventListener`'s service account to be able to create other non Tekton resources.

 * As of Tekton Pipelines [0.8.0](https://github.com/tektoncd/pipeline/releases/tag/v0.8.0), you can embed resource definitions directly in your `TriggerTemplate` definition.
 To prevent a race condition between creating and using resources, you **must** embed each resource definition